cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

 ## Example I

-This example will show how to use linux virtual server type in this plugin, declare all needed properties and use ssh_keys
+This example will show how to use the linux virtual server type in this plugin, declare all needed properties and use ssh_keys

 {% togglecloak id=1 %}
 Example I